ebi-gene-expression-group/anatomogram/README.md

 All three callbacks take a single string argument, the ID of the tissue affected by the mouse event.

 The state of a tissue is either not shown, shown, highlighted or selected.
-On `mouseover` the opacity is increased in 0.2.
-You can read a more inclined description of the anatomogram behaviour in [the wiki](https://github.com/gxa/anatomogram/wiki).
+On `mouseover` the opacity is increased by 0.2.
+You can read a more inclined description of the anatomogram behaviour in [the repository wiki](https://github.com/gxa/anatomogram/wiki).

 ## Building